 This Southeast Asian neighborhood on the North Side is mainly made up of Vietnamese immigrants but extensive numbers of Cambodian and Thai residents can also be found here.
 For some reason, this area gets labled “Little Chinatown” for some reason.
 Centered on Argyle Street to the east of Broadway.
 Southeast Asian food stores and lots of restaurants are all over the place.
 Other little stores sell a wide range of Asian products.
 Pho Xe Lua, on west Argyle will overwhelm you with more than 200 dishes on the menu.
 BUT…they allow you to bring your own beer or wine.

 ~ ~ ~

 Chicago can be seen as a bunch of small cities that are joined together by co-location to make one giant city.
 The traveler can pass block by block and neighborhood by neighborhood through different religions, cultures, foods and histories.
 Chicago is pretty unique.
-Search for accommodation in Chicago for places from where you can easily get around to the different ethnic areas.
 The Not for Tourists Guide to Chicago is available online and is an excellent resource for planning a tour of Chicago’s ethnic neighborhoods.
 This guide to the ethnic neighborhood festivals in Chicago.